 Most people think batteries are still crap.
 But that’s not true.
-The battery powered lawn mowers we tested cut grass for 1 hour+ completing a 3/4 acre lawn.
+The battery powered lawn mowers we tested cut grass for about 1 hour completing a 1/2 acre lawn.
+The corded electric.

 Gas powered lawn mowers are great too.
 They have more power to deal with longer, thicker grass with ease – but you have to deal with maintenance and them being loud.

 Let’s look at the best of each and more details about the pros and cons.

 - Pros: More power packed in to deal with tough grass easier.
 Portable as you only need a jerry can to go anywhere.
 Durable for long life with its steel not plastic components.

 - Cons: More expensive.
 Fumes.
 Loud.
 More maintenance.
 Heavier.